Do you have questions about how to correct bump steer in your Mustang? Check out solutions here!

-Cause of bump steer: The front wheels do not move directly straight up or down when the car hits a bump.
-Instead, the wheel follows an arc, or curving path, that pushes the wheel slightly inward (towards the centerline of the car) or outward (away from the car) in response to vertical wheel movement.
+The front wheels do not move directly straight up or down when the car hits a bump.
+Instead, the wheel follows an arc or curving path, that pushes the wheel slightly inward (towards the centerline of the car) or outward (away from the car) in response to vertical wheel movement.
 The outer tie-rod (which connects the steering rack to the wheel) also moves in-and-out in an arc as it moves up and down.
-If the rate which the outer tie-rod arcs in or out does not match the rate the wheel moves in or out, the wheel will be turned by the tie-rod.
+If the rate at which the outer tie-rod arcs in or out does not match the rate the wheel moves in or out, the wheel will be turned by the tie-rod.
 This is bump steer.

 In other words, if you plan on lowering your car, you are going to run into this issue.
 Even with the installation of caster camber plates, that is not enough to fix the problem.
-Driving with bump steer can be annoying on the street and effect your drivability on the race track.
+Driving with bump steer can be annoying on the street and affect your drivability on the race track.
 Don't let that keep you from lowering your car!
 There is a solution.
-Here at Late Model Restoration we carry plenty options for Mustang bump steer corrections.
+Here at Late Model Restoration, we carry plenty of options for Mustang bump steer corrections.

-To fix a bump steer problem, you need to alter the height of outer tie-rod relative to the steering rack.
+You first need to alter the height of the outer tie-rod relative to the steering rack.
 Small changes in this relationship can be made with offset rack bushings.
 Making big changes requires adjustable tie-rod ends, also known as a bump steer kit.

 Here at Late Model Restoration, we sell a variety of BBK and Steeda Bump steer Kits that have feature spherical ends with tapered shafts.
 Essentially, a Bump steer Kit includes a modified Tie Rod End that allows for compensation of the geometrical difference by relocating the rack and pinion upward.

 Toe-in or Toe-out describes the alignment of the front wheels relative to each other, the same way you would describe your feet.
 For example, toe-in means they are closer together at the front than the rear.